xcast-lib/xcast-lib.github.io/index.md

 Our goal is to lower the barriers to entry to Earth Science (and, specifically, climate forecasting) by bridging the gap between Python's Gridded Data utilities (Xarray, NetCDF4, etc) and its Data Science utilities (Scikit-Learn, Scipy, OpenCV), which are normally incompatible.
 Through XCast, you can use all your favorite estimators, skill metrics, etc with NetCDF, Grib2, Zarr, and other types of gridded data.

 XCast also lets you scale your gridpoint-wise earth science machine learning approaches to institutional supercomputers and computer clusters with ease.
 Its compatibility with Dask-Distributed's client schedulers make scalability a non-issue.
+It is our hope that XCast will serve to bridge the gap between traditional Python data science utilities and Python's robust geospatial data ecosystem!